ginevracoal/adversarial_examples/readme.md

 Models:
 - The baseline for our tests is `baseline_convnet`, a basic CNN trained on mnist.
-- The model `random_ensemble` computes n_proj random projections of the training data in a lower dimensional space, then classifies the original high dimensional data with a voting technique on the single classifications.
+- The model `random_ensemble` computes `n_proj` random projections of the training data in a lower dimensional space (whose dimension is `dim_proj`^2), then classifies the original high dimensional data with a voting technique on the single classifications.

 ### Current results